Bargs/Notes/books/joyOfClojure/ch9_notes.md

 A *protocol* is a set of function signatures (each with at least one parameter), not unlike an interface in Java.
 When one of the functions is called, the correct implementation is found based on the type of the first parameter.
 This is like type based polymorphism in Java if you think of the first parameter as the target object that would be left of the dot in Java.

 Protocols are implemented using the `extend`, `extend-type`, and `extend-protocol` forms.
 All of these do the same thing, `extend-type` and `extend-protocol` are just convenience macros for specific scenarios.

+**Note**
+> Protocol extension is at the granularity of the entire protocol and not on a per-function basis.
+In order to extend all of a protocol's functions for a given type, they must all be extended in the same `extend-type` form.